zyphlar/influxdb.org/source/docs/v0.8/clustering/design.md

 # Clustering Design

-The current clustering implementation is just a prototype and we're completely reworking it for the next major release (either 0.9 or 0.10).
+The current clustering implementation is experimental and we're completely reworking it for the next major release (either 0.9 or 0.10).
 However, there are a few things that will remain the same in the new implementation.

 ## How Data is Distributed